Dogras

 - Renewable Energy Use

-- Increasing interest in renewable energy sources, such as solar and wind power, reflects a commitment to sustainability.
+- There is a growing interest in renewable energy sources, such as solar power, to reduce reliance on traditional fuels.

 - Community Involvement In Practices